 People are inherently drawn to water, hence the importance of waterfront development.
 It is the lure of water, its sparkle, its reflection, its endless movement and change that both captures man's imagination and provides a variety of opportunities from business to recreation, from active to passive activities.

 Water is a defining force that fundamentally shapes the character of each place it touches.
 River sites have been an important part of city development since early civilizations.
 The role of water in transport, industry, sanitation and nourishment made it the reason of human settlement.

-- Today many waterfronts are a staple of modernism and city beautification.

-- Minimum avenues for recreation and open green spaces.

-- Affects the feel of belonging, and the social cohesion within a community.

-- City image-branding.

-- Often in larger cities that border a river, the riverfront will be lined with marinas, docks, trees, or minor attractions.

-- Historic documentation

-- Riverine tourism on its banks,

-- Alternative mean of transportation.

-- Human/Environmental connections

-Sustainability of place & Maintenance of river bank
+- Today many waterfronts are a staple of modernism and city beautification. - Minimum avenues for recreation and open green spaces. - Affects the feel of belonging, and the social cohesion within a community. - City image-branding. - Often in larger cities that border a river, the riverfront will be lined with marinas, docks, trees, or minor attractions. - Historic documentation - Riverine tourism on its banks, - Alternative mean of transportation. - Human/Environmental connections - Sustainability of place & Maintenance of river bank.

-2.0 Historical Development of Waterfronts
+2. Historical Development of Waterfronts

 With industrial era, this relationship was interrupted due to some uses, such as huge ports, commercial, industry, warehouses and transportation.
 Through the evolution of containerization technology, port activities moved to outside the city.
 Accordingly, industrial plants were abandoned and forms of transportation changed.
-Also with the increasing environmental awareness and as a consequence of the pressure for upgrade in a urban areas, waterfronts were rediscovered in the city.
-So, phenomenon of waterfront regeneration emerged.
-Urban waterfront regeneration projects have become an effective tool for urban planning and politics an international dimension since 1980's.